 Indian food is one of my favorite cuisines.
-The flavor combinations and the richness of its dishes is unique.
+The flavor combinations and the richness of its dishes are unique.

 There are many different ladoo varieties depending on the region and the occasion.

-This toasted coconut sesame ladoo recipe is made without added sugar, using only medjool dates to naturally sweeten them.
+This sugar-free toasted coconut sesame ladoo recipe doesn’t contain any added sugar, only medjool dates to naturally sweeten them.

 10 pitted medjool dates

 1/4 tsp cardamon powder or

 Process the shredded coconut in a food processor or blender to make it just a little bit finer.

 Toast the shredded coconut in a skillet over low heat until golden and set aside in a bowl.